 We passed nearby the city of Camp Perrin which was heavily hit by the hurricane.
 The city used to be hidden by the trees from the road (see picture).
 As we continued toward the north we saw that the type of building was changing.
 There are less and less confined masonry houses and more wood frame with stone masonry infill or mud houses.
 The houses with heavy roofs do not show severe damage, however the hipped roofs are heavily damaged.
 One detail that’s worth noting is that some houses with straw roofs are not heavily damaged – only parts of the cover are gone, but the structure is preserved.

 We drove around the shore toward Jeremie where many houses, more than 80%, are heavily damaged.
 Many roofs are gone and the walls show cracks or are completely collapsed.
-Most of these house were built with wooden roofs and a wood structure with infill masonry or wood panel.
+Most of these houses were built with wooden roofs and a wood structure with infill masonry or wood panel.

 We arrived in Jeremie at midday and we met the general secretary of the mayor’s office of Jeremie, Antoine Dimanche, to introduce Build Change and describe our evaluation work.
 M. Dimanche proposed that we visit and evaluate the Vocational School of Jeremie, where the roof was blown away by the hurricane.
 We met Robert Jean Louibert, one of the professors and deputy director at the school.
 He explained that the school was training 400 students in different vocational skills such as construction, metal work, electricity, hair dressing, and wood work before the hurricane.
 Now the courses have been suspended, and some parts the building are being used instead to accommodate 104 families who lost their houses.
 The structure of the school is safe, but the covering of the roof (comprised of metal or wood truss in different sections) is completely damaged.